 - Over a period of months or years, a dental hygienist may have evaluated his or her work several times, altering the diagnosis and plan numerous times as each patient’s condition changes.

 When your gums are tender, swollen or bleed easily, you may have gingivitis.
-At McDowell Family and Cosmetic Dentistry, we believe it is important to treat periodontal disease symptoms so that they don’t get worse.
+At McDowell Dentistry, we believe it is important to treat periodontal disease symptoms so that they don’t get worse.